alexwing/TerrainHillDefence/readme.md

 * Show the percentage of available health for each soldier.

-* When a base is eliminated the team must go for the next one.

 * Create a UI with information about the game and the winner.

 * Improve the initial performance and find enemy performance